DogmaHavanesePups

 Who ever said you can’t buy happiness never met a Havanese.

 The Havanese is the National Dog of Cuba and is from a line originating from the Bichon family.
 They come in many colors, but we specialize in Black and White Partis.
 Havanese have hair not fur so their coats don’t shed.
 Although no dog is completely hypoallergenic, this breed falls in a category that makes them available to people with mild allergies.
+These little dogs are meant for companionship.

-Our dame is from a curated pedigree.
+Our dam is from a curated pedigree.
 Her coat, structure, gait, tail set, eye shape, muzzle, ear set, and temperament are quality factors she will pass on to her puppies.
 She has all of her health testing, as recommended by the Havanese Club of America.

-If you would like to read more about this breed, please check out the Havanese Club of America’s website.
+If you would like to read more about this breed, please check out the Havanese Club of America’s wonderful website.

-IT ALL STARTED WITH OUR LOVE FOR DOGS
+IT ALL STARTED

 Sasha lets Kathy know she is ready to go in the ring.

-Our girls at Christmas 2022
+Our girls at Christmas 2022 in a child’s rocker

-Our Red Sable, Bailey, is training to be a therapy dog.
-She is a sweet little girl and craves pets and attention.
-Her favorite times of day are going for walks and getting pets on the sofa.
-Bailey loves to go with us to dog shows to support her furry sister, Sasha.
-She is our dear ‘first born’.
+She is a sweet little girl and thrives on human interaction.
+Her favorite times of day are going for walks and getting attention on the sofa.

 Sasha wins her ribbon at a show in San Antonio.